By The Grace Of God, I Am What I Am: Daring To Live More Fearlessly

 Our content is expertly crafted and reviewed by theologians and scholars, ensuring accuracy and relevance by referencing reliable sources, primarily the Bible.
 Before publication and significant updates, we rigorously confirm the factual integrity, delivering well-informed articles grounded in biblical teachings

-In 1 Corinthians 15:10, Paul wrote, “But by the grace of God I am what I am, and His grace toward me did not prove vain, but I labored even more than all of them, yet not I, but the grace of God with me.”
+In the scripture 1 Corinthians 15:10, Paul states, “However, it is by God’s grace that I have become who I am, and His grace given to me was not without effect.
+On the contrary, I worked harder than all of them—though it was not I, but the grace of God that was with me.”

 God’s grace is more than just forgiveness.
 It’s a tangible presence in our lives that gives us strength and hope.
 When we accept God’s grace, we will be filled with everlasting peace and joy.
 Through His grace, God shows us the way to true freedom and helps us find lasting fulfillment in Him.